odoochain/odoochain-build/README.md

 ## Usage

 The usage section is a set of workflows.
 Pick the one required by your scenario.
-See `task help` or [task](./task.md) for details about the projects commands.
+See `task help` or [task](./task.md) for details about the project commands.

 Clone this repository.